abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 YOLOv8s outperforms Faster R-CNN **on all 14 classes** with roughly a quarter of the parameters.

-**But the limitation persists.** Absolute gains concentrate in well-represented classes (Cardiomegaly +0.114, Aortic enlargement +0.083), while data-scarce classes remain unusable: Calcification 0.036, Other lesion 0.029.
-In relative terms the rare classes improved as much or more — Atelectasis and Pneumothorax both roughly doubled — but from a base so low that doubling changes nothing practical.
+**But the limitation persists.** Absolute gains concentrate in the already-working classes (Cardiomegaly +0.114, Aortic enlargement +0.083), while the failing classes remain unusable: Calcification 0.036, Other lesion 0.029.

 **Conclusion:** a substantially better architecture lifts performance across the board but does not change which classes fail.
-Architecture is not the binding constraint.
-Section 3 shows that data volume isn't either — the same twelve classes fail in both models regardless of how many training examples they have.
+Architecture is not the binding constraint, and Section 3 shows data volume isn't either.

 *Caveat: the two models were trained with their conventional recipes (different epoch counts, augmentation stacks, and TTA), so this compares architectures as normally trained rather than isolating architecture alone.*